tunerhammer/.github/profile/README.md

 - **Android TV**
   * Native player for Android TV boxes

 More platforms might be added later.
-Implementing TunerHammer player on any platform must be easy: you just call TunerHammer Client Core functions from the bare music player interface.
+Implementing TunerHammer Player on any platform must be easy: you just call TunerHammer Client Core functions from the bare music player interface.

 ## Parts